Last Updated: 10th Oct, 2019

 Over the centuries ships stocked up with provisions here before tackling the Atlantic Ocean.
 All the shipping lines had agents here to tell the ships in which port their cargo had been sold.
 At the beginning of the 20th.
 Century it was said that you could cross the harbour on the decks of boats.

-lots of villages to explore close by and just enjoy this great coastal
+Crookhaven is very popular with those who enjoy water activities and just 10 minutes from Goleen or 30 minutes from Schull, so there are lots of villages to explore close by and just enjoy this great coastal setting.